Hidehiko Yoshida vs. Royce Gracie: The fight

 Gracie entered the arena with his brother Royler as his selected cornerman, while Yoshida did the same with Tsuyoshi Kohsaka.
 Right before the bell rang, Gracie took off his gi jacket, electing to fight without it for the first time in his career.
 This was done in order to reduce Yoshida's chances to grip at his upper body.

 The fight opened with Royce feinting strikes before hitting Yoshida with an illegal low blow.
 While Yoshida recovered from the pain, Hume warned Gracie with a yellow card, although the absence of judges meant warnings would be only decisive in case of a fight-stopping foul.
-Restarted the fight, the judoka landed a left hook/right uppercut combination and forced Gracie to drop down to the mat.
+After the fight restarted, the judoka landed a left hook/right uppercut combination and forced Gracie to drop down to the mat.
 The Brazilian attempted an ankle lock from the ground, but Yoshida blocked it and captured the Brazilian's back, ending up on half mount.
 The judoka then stood up and fought his opponent's grips from the feet, while Gracie controlled his sleeves and pursued a heel hook from the bottom.
 After interrupting the subsequent leglock exchange, Yoshida stood up again and the action slowed down for minutes, with Gracie pursuing further leglocks from a leg entanglement.

 Roughly five minutes into the match, Yoshida escaped the hold and captured Gracie's back again, but the Brazilian managed to roll him to the side and escape.
 Although Yoshida then tried an armbar, Gracie avoided it and achieved his own half mount.
 The Brazilian scored several punches to the ribs in an attempt to fully mount him, to which the Japanese answered by trying a sode guruma jime from the bottom.
 At the ending minutes of the round, capitalizing on a failed escape by Yoshida, Royce captured his back.
 He spent the rest of the round pursuing a choke and scoring light punches, while Yoshida defended from behind until the end of the time.

 At the second round, avoiding Yoshida's punches via ranged kicks, Gracie shot for a single leg takedown.
 Yoshida blocked and kneeled down on half mount, but Gracie answered by pursuing an ankle lock from the bottom.
 As in the previous round, the Japanese stood up and fought grips with a supine Royce, who benefitted from his lack of jacket to grapple with less risk of being grabbed.
 After some minutes, Yoshida eventually fell back for his own ankle hold.
 The fighters struggled with the exchange, reversing their positions back and forth, until Gracie capitalized on a visibly tired Yoshida to gain the mount.
 Royce landed several punches, eventually getting Yoshida to turtle up underneath him.
 The judoka then focused on preventing any submission and just enduring the strikes, while Gracie continued punching methodically for the next minutes, without attempting ulterior moves, until the end of the match.

 With the bout's result being announced as the perfunctory draw, Royce immediately engaged in winning celebrations, while Yoshida recovered from his knees with the opposite appearance.